Western use of the swastika in the early 20th century: Coins, tokens, and watch fobs

 Collectors have identified more than a thousand different swastika design coins, souvenir or merchant/trade tokens and watch fobs, distributed by mostly local retail and service businesses in the United States.
 The tokens that can be dated range from 1885 to 1939, with a few later exceptions.
 About 57 percent have the swastika symbol facing to the left, 43 percent to the right.
 Most promise good luck or feature other symbols such as a horseshoe, four leaf clover, rabbit's foot, wishbone or keys.
 Author Gary Patterson spent 35 years collecting over 1600 "Good Luck Swastika tokens" which were acquired and resold through online marketplaces.

-In 1925, Coca-Cola made a lucky watch fob in the shape of a swastika with right-facing arms and the slogan, "Drink Coca-Cola five cents in bottles".
+In 1925, Coca-Cola made a lucky watch fob in the shape of a swastika with right-facing arms and the slogan, "Drink Coca-Cola in bottles five cents".